PostHog/meta/requests-for-comments/2022-12-01-workflow-new-feature.md

 From the dashboard, Sarah learns most of the users are only watching the first 30 seconds of the 5-minute videos.
 During the interviews, she asks them what they thought of the videos and while they enjoyed them they said they were too long and dry.
 Sarah organizes a new set of videos to be made and rolls out an update.

 3 months later Sarah gets a slack message from PostHog to view on the retention graph.
 They can see there's a significant correlation between retention between users that watched a video and users who retained.
 Success!

+## Feature description

+1. PostHog should be the starting point when you create a new feature.
+As the first step, you will create a feature flag.
+Potentially a VSCode integration can help with this.
+2. When the feature is ready for Beta testing, the engineer can enable the feature for a beta tester cohort or select a pre-defined rollout schedule.
+This way, he doesn’t have to decide who to release it to on a case-by-case basis.
+3. Users can subscribe to feature flags, so when changes have been made to a flag, e.g. a rollout, they will be notified.
+This way, everyone else in the team knows about the status of a feature release.
+4. When a feature is rolled out, PostHog automatically monitors relevant metrics and regressions.
+If those are above a certain threshold, the rollout is stopped and the relevant people are informed.
+5. On a flag itself, there is information on how many users are currently on one of the variants and when this information was last fetched.
+The idea here is that we distinguish whether a flag is rolled out according to the PostHog interface, but it is in fact not available in the code (anymore).
+6. Once a feature flag has been rolled out to the whole user base for x days/weeks, the relevant people are informed to archive the feature flag to prevent tech debt.